Poecilotheria metallica: Common names

 P. metallica is also known as the Gooty sapphire ornamental tree spider, Gooty sapphire, and Gooty tarantula.
 Other common names are metallic tarantula, peacock parachute spider, or peacock tarantula.

 As pets

-P. metallica has been bred in captivity for ten years and is popular with tarantula enthusiasts.
+P. metallica has been bred in captivity for more than ten years and is popular with tarantula enthusiasts, and has a high demand due to its attractive coloration.
 It sometimes priced above $500 in the United States, but as a spiderling is typically between $100 and $200.
 As with most tarantulas, the spider's sex can influence price - females generally being more expensive because of their longer life.
 Members of the species are hardy, relatively fast-growing spiders that are generally fed crickets, but may also eat moths, grasshoppers and cockroaches.
 P. metallica measures between 6 and 8 in in legspan when fully grown.
 In captivity, humid environments with temperatures between 18 and 24 C and a humidity level of 75 to 85% are preferred.

 This is a very fast, sometimes defensive tarantula that has the potential for medically significant venom.